paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/participation.md

 ## Sequence

+### Persisting

+1. Extract imported blocks from `ViewChange` or introduce a new overseer `Event`.
+1. for each imported block:
+  1. Extract the associated dispute _runtime_ events
+  1. Store votes according to the runtime events to the votesdb via `VotesDBMessage::StoreVote`

+The `VotesDB` is then responsible for emitting `Detection`, `Resolution` or `Timeout` messages.

-### Detection
+#### Detection

+The first negative vote will trigger the dispute detection.

-1. Receive `DisputeParticipationMessage::Detection`
+1. Receive `DisputeParticipationMessage::DisputeDetection`
 1. Request `AvailableData` via `RecoverAvailableData` to obtain the `PoV`.
 1. Call `ValidateFromChainState` to validate the `PoV` with the `CandidateDescriptor`.
   1. Cast vote according to the `ValidationResult`.
   1. Store our vote to the `VotesDB` via `VotesDBMessage::StoreVote`
-    1. Gossip our vote on the network.

-### Resolution
+#### Resolution

-1. Receive `DisputeParticipationMessage::Resolution`
+1. Receive `DisputeParticipationMessage::DisputeResolution`
 1. Craft an unsigned transaction with all votes cast
   1. includes `CandidateReceipts`
   1. includes `Vote`s
-1. Delete all relevant data associated with this dispute
+1. Store the resolution time.
+1. Start the post resolution timeout.

 ### Blacklisting bad block and invalid decendants

-In case a block was disputed successfully, and is now deemed invalid.

-1. Query `ChainApiMessage::Descendants` for all descendants of the disputed `Hash`.
-1. Blacklist all descendants of the disputed block `substrate::Client::unsafe_revert`.
-1. Check if the dispute block was finalized
-1. iff:
-    1. put the chain into governance mode
-1. Craft and enqueue an unsigned transaction that does the following:
-    1. reward the validator of the proof
-    1. slash the party or parties identified by the sender as misbehaving